 In 2015, Hospira was acquired by pharmaceutical giant Pfizer.
-By purchasing Hospira, Pfizer will grow its Global Established Pharmaceutical segment, which specializes in sterile injectable products and biosimilars.
+By purchasing Hospira, Pfizer grew its Global Established Pharmaceutical segment, which specializes in sterile injectable products and biosimilars.
 Combined, the company will work to build a leading position in the two markets, the value of which are expected to grow to some $70 billion and $20 billion, respectively, by the year 2020.

 Mergers and Acquisitions

-Though its purchase activities have slowed, Hospira in 2014 acquired a Brazil-based oncology distributor, Evolabis Produtos Farmacêuticos, which added more than a dozen 15 oncology products to Hospira's portfolio in Brazil.
+Though its purchase activities have slowed, Hospira in 2014 acquired a Brazil-based oncology distributor, Evolabis Produtos Farmacêuticos, adding more than a dozen oncology products to Hospira's portfolio in Brazil.

 Hospira was formed through the spinoff of drug manufacturer Abbott Laboratories' hospital supplies business in 2004.